Joan Hammel

 The National Park Service selected Joan as an Artist in Residence, landing her at the Lake Roosevelt National Recreation Area in Washington state where she spent some time living on the Colville Indian Reservation.
 This is where she ended up collaborating with Colville and Yakama Tribe members on the parks inspired song Nature Walk.
 The song was in three categories on the Grammy Nominations Ballot, and was also nominated by the NAMMYS (Native American Music Awards) and the Indian Summer Music Awards.

-She has earned five ASCAPLUS Writer's Awards, where a panel of music experts recognize active writers in the early and midstages of their careers with cash and recognition.
+She has earned six ASCAPLUS Writer's Awards, where a panel of music experts recognize active writers in the early and midstages of their careers with cash and recognition.
 She has also been selected for a number of their songwriter workshops, The YWCA of Lake County awarded Joan their Women of Achievement Award in the Arts category.
 The Robert M. MacNamara Foundation awarded her one of its residencies where she wrote new music.
 The Illinois Arts Council placed Joan on their Illinois ArtsTour Roster of artists.
 Her music is available on major digital distributors like iTunes and is available in over 100 countries.

 She has produced albums for other people including the posthumous Original by pianist Dean Malsack and It's About Time by singer/violinist Andrina Singer, both receiving regular airplay on jazz stations and both landed on the Grammy Nominations Ballot.

-For several years, Joan was the lead singer of the Exceptions with a bandmate formerly of the 2022 Illinois Rock and Roll Hall of Fame band The New Colony Six and Aorta.
 Commercials and television work include working with a variety of sports legends like Mike Ditka, Dan Hampton, and Dr. Julius Irving.
 Film work includes working with stars like Bill Murray, Robert DeNiro, Andie MacDowell, Dolly Parton, James Woods, Brandon Lee, Madeline Stowe and Aidan Quinn among others.
 The film Last Day in Chicago, in which she had a starring role, won its division of the Chicago International Film Festival.

-She also worked on the "Daybreak" show at CBS-TV Chicago and some of her favorite guests included Valentino, Jimmy Dean, Roger Miller, Jack Hanna, Jack Hemingway, Jack Brickhouse, Sid Caesar, Virginia Graham, Janet Leigh, Gore Vidal, Patti Davis, Beverly Johnson, Valentino, the Joffrey Ballet, and the Alvin Ailey Dance Troupe.
+She also worked on the "Daybreak" show at CBS-TV Chicago and some of her favorite guests included Valentino, Jimmy Dean, Roger Miller, Jack Hanna, Jack Hemingway, Jack Brickhouse, Sid Caesar, Virginia Graham, Janet Leigh, Gore Vidal, Patti Davis, Beverly Johnson, the Joffrey Ballet, and the Alvin Ailey Dance Troupe.

 The Chicago Tribune listed her as one of the best shows to listen to when she hosted and produced The Midday Show at ABC Radio affiliate WKRS, the first woman to do so, winning the Lake County Women’s Coalition’s Woman in Communications Award and Illinois’ Public Health Association Media Award.
 She hosted a show for WaukTown radio with shows there averaging over a million hits per month.
 She has done shows with James Brown, Steve Allen, Richard Marx, Alan Thicke, Bart Starr, Jim Otto, Astronaut Jim Lovell, chef Jacques Pepin, Elektra Records founder Jack Holzman, Jennifer O'Neill, Livingston Taylor, Alan Osmond, Robert Guillaume, Oak Ridge Boy Joe Bonsall, Statler Brothers' Don Reid, Dr. Elmo (Grandma Got Run Over by a Reindeer), HGTV's Room by Room hosts Matt and Shari, Dick Van Patten, original Mouseketeer Lonnie Burr, Janis Joplin and BOH guitarist Sam Andrew, and Hemingway’s travel companion, A.E.
 Hotchner, as well as covering a variety of local and national issues.

 She served on the Board of Governors in Chicago for the GRAMMYs for many years, and was a part of the first female President/Vice President team in Academy history.
-She chaired the Education Committee.
+She chaired the Special Events Committee and later the Education Committee where she was a part of the team that created the first Grammy in the Schools program.
+Her idea for Grammy Camp went on to be a national program.
 Through them, she has chaired the Chicago premieres of the Meryl Streep, Angela Bassett movie, "Music of the Heart," and "Mr. Holland’s Opus," with Richard Dreyfuss.
-She is a member of the National Academy of Television Arts and Sciences (NATAS), and SAG-AFTRA (Screen Actors Guild/American Federation of Television and Radio Artists) where she is Co-Chair of the Singers Committee.
-She served for over ten years as Trustee for the Lake County Discovery Museum Friends Board including multiple terms as President.
+She is a member of the Recording Academy's Producers and Engineers Wing as well as the Songwriters and Composers Wing.
+She serves on the Chicago Chapter Engagement Committee as well as the Producers and Engineers Committee.
+She has been active with the Academy's Advocacy Day since it started over a decade ago, advocating for the passage of legislation that helps the entertainment community.

 She has studied singing and recorded with Robert Harris of Northwestern University as well as studying both singing and conducting with the legendary Margaret Hills of the Chicago Symphony Chorus.
 She studied voice and acting with Tony Randall and operatic singer, Sherrill Milnes.
 At Ravinia, she had a master class with Conductor Christoph Eschenbach.
 She also had a vocal masterclass with Roger Love and did a songwriting workshop with the talented Beth Nielsen Chapman.
-Joan regularly sings in a variety of languages and has sung in German, French, Latin, Greek, Spanish, Polish, Italian, and Swahili.
-She is a graduate of Columbia College Chicago where she served as President of their their Alumni Association and on the school's Board of Trustees for about ten years.
+Joan regularly sings in a variety of languages and has sung in German, French, Latin, Greek, Spanish, Polish, Italian, Tagalong and Swahili.
+She studied the Meisner Technique with Tony Award winning actor and musician Kent Klineman and now has a sync licensing partnership with him.

 Joan enjoys cooking and is a home test chef for the TV Shows America's Test Kitchen and Cook's Country.